Origins of the UV continuum and Balmer emission lines in Little Red Dots: observational validation of dense gas envelope models enshrouding the AGN: Results

 \subsection{Energy balance between UV and broad/narrow lines in LRDs and LBDs}

 Figure~\ref{fig:UV_Ha} presents the UV and H$\alpha$ luminosities of LRDs (top) and LBDs (bottom) with the broad and narrow H$\alpha$ components separately in the left and right panels.
+The UV and broad/narrow H$\alpha$ luminosities are measured from the NIRSpec/MSA spectra, so the energies from the same physical region are compared.
 For reference, we overlay the UV-to-H$\alpha$ luminosity ratios for young starburst galaxies (black dotted) and for local AGNs (solid red).
 The UV-to-H$\alpha$ luminosity ratio for young starburst galaxies is computed based on \texttt{BPASS} stellar population models \citep{Eldridge2017PASA} combined with photoionization calculations performed with \texttt{Cloudy} \citep[v23.01;][]{Chatzikos2023RMxAA}.
 Specifically, we compute the $\nu L_{\nu,1500}/L_{\textrm{H}\alpha}$ ratios by varying the electron density and stellar age over the ranges of $n_{\rm e}=10^{2.5-4.5}\ {\rm cm^{-3}}$ and $t_{\rm age}=10^{6-7}$ yr.
 For AGNs, the UV-to-H$\alpha$ luminosity ratios are measured directly from the compiled Type 1 AGN spectrum \citep{VandenBerk2001AJ}.
 We decompose the H$\alpha$ line profile into narrow and broad components by fitting two Gaussian profiles, and derive the corresponding ratios for each component separately.
 Table~\ref{tab:Lum_ratios} collates observations and predictions.